 This Policy is a legally binding agreement between you (“User”, “you” or “your”) and this Website operator and Mobile Application developer (“Operator”, “we”, “us” or “our”).
-If you are entering into this agreement on behalf of a business or other legal entity, you represent that you have the authority to bind such entity to this agreement, in which case the terms “User”, “you” or “your” shall refer to such entity.
-If you do not have such authority, or if you do not agree with the terms of this agreement, you must not accept this agreement and may not access and use the Services.
+If you are entering into this Policy on behalf of a business or other legal entity, you represent that you have the authority to bind such entity to this Policy, in which case the terms “User”, “you” or “your” shall refer to such entity.
+If you do not have such authority, or if you do not agree with the terms of this Policy, you must not accept this Policy and may not access and use the Services.
 By accessing and using the Services, you acknowledge that you have read, understood, and agree to be bound by the terms of this Policy.
 This Policy does not apply to the practices of companies that we do not own or control, or to individuals that we do not employ or manage.

 You can access and use the Services without telling us who you are or revealing any information by which someone could identify you as a specific, identifiable individual.
 If, however, you wish to use some of the features offered on the Services, you may be asked to provide certain Personal Information (for example, your name and e-mail address).

 We receive and store any information you knowingly provide to us when you create an account, or fill any forms on the Services.
 When required, this information may include contact information (such as email address, phone number, etc).

 You can choose not to provide us with your Personal Information, but then you may not be able to take advantage of some of the features on the Services.
 Users who are uncertain about what information is mandatory are welcome to contact us.

 We do not knowingly collect any Personal Information from children under the age of 18.
 If you are under the age of 18, please do not submit any Personal Information through the Services.
 If you have reason to believe that a child under the age of 18 has provided Personal Information to us through the Services, please contact us to request that we delete that child’s Personal Information from our Services.